paul-chunwong/REX_2022_Facial_Expression/README.md

 # REX_2022

-Tasks for the upcoming week (updated on Jan 22):
+Tasks for the upcoming week (updated on Mar 7):
+- Prepare for the conference (P & A)

+Done:
 - Focus on method
 - My friend, Lyka Wang, the person who does the ML part is now in this github repo

-Done:
 - Revise and improve the details of the abstract (A & A done)
 - Try to write up the template for the remaining paragraphs in the paper such as methodology, can leave the data empty for now (A & A done)
 - Write workflow (Z & P done)